 How to Find Small Business Grants

-Want some free money to help grow your business, no strings attached?
-Sounds too good to be true, right?
-Well, what if I told you it is true, if you’re willing to spend some time doing research and composing a compelling application?
+Want some money to help grow your business?
+If you’re willing to spend some time doing research and composing a compelling application?
 Small business grants are non-repayable funds given to a company that meets certain qualifications by a government organization, non-profit, or another company.
 Typically, small businesses will apply for grants, and the grant maker will choose the applicant that best presents its need and how it will apply the money.

 What Types of Businesses Are Eligible for Small Business Grants?